kndndrj/nvim-projector/README.md

 Further more, the configurations are divided into **debug** and **tasks** sections:
 - **Debug** configurations are exactly the same as nvim-dap configurations
 - **Tasks** configurations are for defining the shell commands.

+The plugin can also load vim-dadbod-ui global variables from the `.json` file.

 Ask for help with `:h dap-projector`!